Our Team

 Postdoctoral Fellow

-As a post-doctoral researcher, I focus on understanding the role of the ubiquitin-proteasome, specifically deubiquitinases, in Mycobacterium tuberculosis infection.
-I first started working with Mycobacteria during my graduate studies at the University of Massachusetts, and I am adding to that repertoire by focusing on host-pathogen interactions.
-In my free time, I enjoy taking nature walks, playing video games, and playing harp.
+As a post-doctoral researcher, Dr. Rahlwes focuses on understanding the role of the ubiquitin-proteasome, specifically deubiquitinases, in M. tuberculosis infection.
+She first started working with Mycobacteria during her graduate studies at the University of Massachusetts, and she is adding to that repertoire by focusing on host-pathogen interactions.
+In her free time, she enjoys taking nature walks, playing video games, and playing harp.

 Beatriz Dias, Ph.D.